 Note.
 HB/UB = healthy/unhealthy behavior.
 B = unstandardized regression coefficient.
 SE = standard error. β = standardized regression coefficient.
 Step 1 assessed main effects and step 2 interaction effects.
 Social tie’s HB and motivation refer to the corresponding participant behavior.
-For the interaction, social ties’ HB and their efforts to motivate unhealthy behaviors were centered at their means. a p < .05, b p < .01.
+For the interaction, social ties’ HB and their efforts to motivate unhealthy behaviors were centered at their means. * p < .05, ** p < .01.

-6.6.
+3.6.
 Time Spent with Peers.
 The fifth hypothesis was only supported regarding time spent with peers and a higher number of drinks consumed by participants per month (Table 3).
 Results for binge drinking were in the expected direction but did not reach the 5% significance level.
 Results also indicate that students who spend more time with their peers were more likely to engage in physical activity.